paluh/purescript-trivial-lenses-example/README.md

 # Usage

-Just look into `Main.purs` you can find (run and modify) these examples:
+Just look into `Main.purs` - there you can find (run and modify) these examples:

     ```purescript

     paluh = Person {fullName: "paluh", age: 35, gender: Male}

     view (L._Person <<< L.fullName) paluh